 Hold the dermaplaning blade in one hand and place it at your jawline at a 45-degree angle.

-With the other hand, pull your skin tightly.
+With your other hand, pull your skin tightly.

 Take your time and make sure you feel comfortable with the blade.